40 Amazing Coincidences You Won't Believe Actually Happened

-Sailor Richard Parker Is Cannibalized—Just Like Poe’s Character of the Same Name
+Sailor Richard Parker was cannibalized—just like Poe's character of the same name.

 In Edgar Allen Poe's 1838 novel, The Narrative of Arthur Gordon Pym of Nantucket, a four-man crew is shipwrecked and lost at sea without food or water.
 Ultimately, the team decides that they must turn to cannibalism to survive, and they draws straws to decide who will be sacrificed so that the rest may live.
 The character chosen (and subsequently eaten) was named Richard Parker.

 In 1884, a real ship was shipwrecked and one of the mates—also named Richard Parker—became ill after drinking sea water.
 The rest of the crew decided out of desperation to kill and eat Parker before he became too tainted by disease.
 The remaining men were saved, but charged with murder upon their return to shore.